Steamed cheeseburger

-A steamed cheeseburger, also referred to as a steamer or cheeseburg, is a hamburger topped with cheese that is cooked via steaming and originally only served by restaurants in central Connecticut in the United States.
+A steamed cheeseburger, also referred to as a steamer or cheeseburg, is a hamburger topped with cheese that is cooked via steaming and originally only served by restaurants in central Connecticut in the United States in the early 20th century.
 Despite it now being available elsewhere, it is still difficult to find outside that area.

 Preparation

 What makes the steamed cheeseburger different from typical cheeseburgers is the way it is prepared.
-Instead of being fried in a pan or grilled on a grill, it is steamed in a stainless-steel cabinet containing trays that hold either a hamburger patty or a chunk of cheese.
+Instead of being fried in a pan or grilled on a grill, it is steamed in a stainless-steel cabinet containing rectangular trays are either packed with 5 oz of extra-lean ground beef patties or contain a 2 oz chunk of New York or Wisconsin cheddar cheese.
 This method of cooking makes the fats in the meat melt away; they are then drained from the tray once the patty is fully cooked.
-The end result is a moist, juicy burger which is then served by scooping the meat onto a bun, and then pouring the melted cheese over the meat.
-Various customary toppings can then be added to the burger.
+The end result is a moist, juicy burger which is then served by scooping the meat onto a hard roll, and then pouring the melted cheese over the meat.
+They are served with various toppings, although sweet onions and mustard are customary.

 The steamer is a custom-built stainless-steel steaming box that steams the burgers and cheese in the same chamber.

 Invention

 The steamed cheeseburger is believed to have been invented at a restaurant called Jack's Lunch in Middletown, Connecticut, in either the 1920s or 1930s.
 Jack's Lunch was located at 434 Main Street and operated by Jack Fitzgerald for 44 years.
 The steamed cheeseburgers at Jack's Lunch were "cooked in a tall copper box filled with simmering water for 18 tin trays of square ground-beef patties."
 Cheddar cheese was an option at an additional 5 cents.
 One theory as to what sparked the idea for the steamed cheeseburger is that, back in the 1920s, steaming was being touted as a healthy alternative to frying, in that steamed food was easier to digest than fried food.

+The steamed cheeseburger was believe to have been introduced to Meriden, Connecticut by Fred Klett at the Broad Street Diner.
+At the time, restaurants used steamers made for canning or had steamers custom made out of sheet metal.
+A Meriden resident, Dale Greenbacker, founded Daleco Corp to manufacture a steamer specifically designed for hamburgers, the Burg'r Tend'r, which is still widely used by steamed cheeseburger restaurants.